xiaoling/aida/README.md

 * `GRAPH-KORE`: CocktailPartyKOREDisambiguationSettings

 The output will be an HTML file with annotated mentions, linking to the corresponding Wikipedia page.
 It also contains the IDs of the entities in the entity repository used.

+## Hands-On AIDA Web Service Example

+Start the AIDA web service with

+`mvn jetty:run`

+This will expose the RESTful API.
+We will provide additional documentation about how to use this soon.

 ## Input Format